 Our salon software also sent an email confirming their appointment.
 My close rate while building my chair was 90 percent, as I was able to track every person I spoke with about their hair.

 If you don’t have software that allows you to book an appointment on the spot, then at least have your card and promo ready so they call the salon to book the appointment.
 Write the name of the haircut you told them about on the back of your card.

 Not an STX user?
-Sign-up for a free STX Beacon trial today and discover how Beacon can help you manage simply!
+Sign-up for a free STX Cloud trial today and discover how Cloud can help you manage simply!